jaemin-shin/flower-FedBalancer-testbed/README.md

 ## How to run: Step 4 - Perform latency sampling on 21 Android devices

-- Prepare 21 Android devices and install the Android client app in ```android/client``` TBD
+- Prepare 21 Android devices and install the Android client app in ```android/client```
+- PROVIDE HOW TO RUN WITH SMALLER NUMBER OF ANDROID CLIENTS TBD

 ## How to run: Step 5 - Run federated learning!